manevpe/manager-1-2-1-guide/README.md

 ---

 ## Desired Outcome:
-Every good meeting should have an outcome, than you try to achieve.
+Every good meeting should have an outcome, that you try to achieve.
-The outcome from 1-2-1 meetings with your direct reports can be different, depending on the situation.
+The outcome of 1-2-1 meetings with your direct reports can be different, depending on the situation.
 Here are a few examples:
  - build rapport
  - discuss ongoing challenges and issues